myapos/vue_portfolio_template/README.md

 ### `npm run build`

 It will bundle your project in the public folder.
 You can upload the public folder to a server of your choice (for example Apache)

+## Vue UI

+### `vue ui`

+It will start the Vue UI.
+Next you will have to import the project in the Vue UI dashboard.
+Following that you can run the tasks `serve` and `build` similar to CLI method.
+For more information please visit [Vue UI] (https://cli.vuejs.org/dev-guide/ui-info.html#logo)